-Our weather patterns are changing, with a hotter and drier climate emerging in some parts of Australia as storms and rainfall become more intense in other locales.
+Our weather patterns are changing, with a hotter and drier climate emerging in some parts of Australia as storms and rainfall become more intense in other regions.

-Extreme weather and natural disasters can be devasting for our customers and the community, which is why we’re here to help when it’s needed most.
+Extreme weather and natural disasters can be devastating for our customers and the community, which is why we’re here to help when it’s needed most.

 Making a claim

 If you need to make a claim due to natural disaster or weather event, please contact us as soon as you’re safe and able to do so.